 As we saw yesterday, the only way we get to know someone is by spending time with that person.
 You can learn about a person through a book, but you can only get to know that person by spending time together.
 Let's pull this idea out just a little more.
 Think for a moment about dating.
 The primary purpose of dating is to get to know someone to see if you're compatible.
-While dating, you go where they go; you do what they do; you try to understand their heart, their character, their dreams and plans.
+While dating, you go where they go, do what they do, and try to understand their heart, character, dreams, and plans.
 By spending time together, you discover their personality, mannerisms, etc. Over time, you get to know the person.